Networking Architecture and Key Supporting Technologies for Human Digital Twin in Personalized Healthcare: A Comprehensive Survey: Key Technologies for Data Acquisition Layer

-\textbf{EHR data (e.g., medical imaging) can be used to build a prototype VT of a PT (e.g., human, tissues, organs).} For instance, a modelling approach for a patient-specific coronary artery (a VT of a coronary artery) was proposed in \cite{315}.
+EHR data (e.g., medical imaging) can be used to build a prototype VT of a PT (e.g., human, tissues, organs) for personalized healthcare applications (e.g., investigating patients' disease progression \cite{520}).
+For instance, a modelling approach for a patient-specific coronary artery (a VT of a coronary artery) was proposed in \cite{315}.
 The arterial models were developed based on patient-specific medical imaging (i.e., coronary optical coherence tomography (OCT) and angiography) that were acquired during pre-treatment.
 Tai et al. in \cite{316} reconstructed a 3D patient-specific human lung VT model based on CT images.
 Ahmadian et al. in \cite{177} created a VT of the human vertebra by relying on a deep convolutional generative adversarial network (DCGAN), which was trained through a set of quantitative micro-computed tomography (micro-QCT) images of the trabecular bone.
 Gillette et al. in \cite{319} proposed a framework for the generation of the cardiac VT of human electrophysiology.
 Their solution targeted at providing a digital replica of the human heart using clinically-attained MRI.